azukiapp/azk-parser/README.md

-# azk-projects-boilerplate
+# azk-parser

-`azk-projects-boilerplate` follow `azk` standards to create new npm packages.
+`azk-parser` follow `azk` standards to create new npm packages.
-Search for `azk-projects-boilerplate` to find what have to be changed before upload.
+Search for `azk-parser` to find what have to be changed before upload.

 - **src**:  all files will transpiled with babel to lib/src
 - **spec**: all files will transpiled with babel to lib/spec